GreenInfo-Network/MobileMapStarter2/README.md

 ## DEVELOPMENT OVERVIEW AND CONVENTIONS

-This app uses webpack to compile ES2015 code into JavaScript, and to compile SASS into CSS.
+This app uses webpack to compile ES2017 code into JavaScript (via Babel `env` preset), and to compile SASS into CSS (via sass-loader and node-sass).
 The output files are *bundle.css* and *bundle.js* but you should instead make your changes to the `index.*` entry points.
 See the Quick Start for an overview of the files.

 The basic HTML/JS framework is *mobile-angular-ui* This is basically AngularJS and an optimzied build of Bootstrap 3.
 Read more: http://mobileangularui.com/docs/